Who were Piano Magic?

 Though they released a host of records on a wide variety of (exclusively) independent labels, Piano Magic’s final records were released through Second Language, a London-based label founded and co-run by Glen Johnson. http://www.secondlanguagemusic.com

 Yes.
 The band recorded two records for 4AD – the soundtrack to Spanish director, Bigas Luna’s ‘Son De Mar’ and the ‘Writers Without Homes’ album.
 The group and label parted ways in mutual agreement in 2003.

 I’ve never heard Piano Magic.
 Which record should I start with?

-You should be able to buy the more recent Piano Magic physical titles in all good record stores.
-Otherwise, try a reputable mail order outlet like Norman Records (UK) : www.normanrecords.com or Darla (US) : www.darla.com
+You should also be able to buy some Piano Magic physical titles in all good record stores.

 The vast majority of Piano Magic’s music can also be found on Spotify, iTunes and all other digital platforms.

 For a full list of Piano Magic recordings, visit https://www.discogs.com/artist/65228-Piano-Magic

 What’s the rarest Piano Magic record?